EarSpeech/earspeech.github.io/README.md

 # earspeech.github.io

 EarSpeech is an earphone-based speech enhancement system that leverages outer and inner microphones on the same earphone to capture sound vibrations propagating along airborne and in-ear channels.
 The key idea of EarSpeech is that in-ear speech is less sensitive to ambient noise and exhibits a correlation with airborne speech which is sensitive to ambient noise.
-The goal of EarSpeech is that fusing the in-ear channel to improve the quality and intelligibility of airborne speech.
+The goal of EarSpeech is to fuse the in-ear channel to improve the quality and intelligibility of airborne speech.
 Here, we release some  audio demo samples to demonstrate the performance of EarSpeech.